 Fill in the form (not shown here), or amend or delete any existing information.
 If you do not want user data to be part of the document’s properties, clear the box at the bottom.

 General options

-The options on the LibreOffice – General page are described below.
+The options on the LibreOffice – General page are described below Figure 16.